Article edited on 10-26-2021

 So now we really ask, How to find your routers flash size?

 If you are using an openWRT based image, like our WiFiX firmware, there is be a simple way to find this out.
 Please, read on.

-We need to have the router fully booted, and then log in.
+We need to have our router fully booted, and then we need to log in.

 Your Kernel Log

 Once the Kernel Log loads, scroll the log all the way to the top; if not already there.